-Printable Easy Quilt Block Patterns To Download From Online Shops (Paid)
+BONUS Easy Quilt Block Patterns For Sale from Online Shops

 The Twinkling Star block has a chic pattern that will make your eyes twinkle from afar.
 This piece features a five-pointed star that shines with its multi-colored sides.
 Aside from its generous space, the shape is highlighted with a white background and defined with bold lines.
 On top of that, lines are stretched further across the block and reached sides, creating an impression of a simple puzzle piece.
 This block comes in four different sizes to cater to the needs of your quilt.
 Beginners and advanced quilters alike will enjoy recreating this pattern.

 Are you working on a theme that needs a flying creature?
 Stitch the Bird Quilt block, and you’ll love how it will come out in the picture!
 Though this pattern is easy to use, its look has a complexity that will make people think it’s the work of an advanced quilter.
 Fortunately, it’s easy enough for newbie quilters to follow.
 As a matter of fact, some people have been enjoying creating flocks out of it!
 It may look tricky at first, but once you familiarize yourself with the patterns and get the hang of them, you’ll be thrilled to recreate this quilt block whenever you wish!